 Huggable Images Newborn Doll

-Huggable Images makes safety training dolls specifically for CPS.
+Huggable Images makes safety training dolls specifically for Child Passenger Safety.
 They have sizes ranging from preemie – 8 years old and they are really fantastic.
-The newborn doll is weighted to 7 lbs, measures 17″ long and has accurate proportions.
-He is the perfect tool for teaching expectant parents how to properly buckle their baby.
-The torso is also somewhat rigid, which is helpful for teaching the pinch test.
-You can find an overview of all their dolls in our full review here.
+The newborn doll weighs 7 pounds, is 17 inches long and has accurate proportions.

 Knuckle Saver (or other threading tool)